 - What’s On

-The illustrations are amazingly informative, and the essays lucid – there is never any sense of translation, though most of the scholars are Dutch and occasionally Turkish.
+The illustrations are informative, and the essays lucid – there is never any sense of translation, though most of the scholars are Dutch and occasionally Turkish.
 The book brings together the latest thinking onTroy as a historic reality, once much closer to the sea – at Hisarlık, 30 metres above the surrounding plain, officially rediscovered by Schliemann in 1871 and brilliantly excavated for many years by another German, Manfred Korfmann (1942–2005) – as well as Troy the lieu de mémoire that inspired poetry, painting, opera and and a truly banal Holywood film.

-The book is divided into intelligible chapters full of gripping asides, in one of which Willemijn Waal describes the parallel between Homer’s perhaps 12th-century BC Iliad and Odyssey – finally written down perhaps in 8th-century BC Athens, and the Epic of Gilgamesh, a 3,000-line epic written down in cuneiform script on 12 clay tablets some time in the 3rd millennium BC.
+The book is divided into intelligible chapters full of gripping asides, in one of which Willemijn Waal describes the parallel between Homer’s perhaps 12th-century BC Iliad and Odyssey – finally written down perhaps in 8th-century BC Athens, and the Epic of Gilgamesh, the 3,000-line epic written down in cuneiform script on 12 clay tablets some time in the 3rd millennium BC.
 And what of the single line in a clay table from Hittite Hattusa, dating to the 13th century BC that points to an Anatolian epic tradition centred on the Trojan War?
-As Waal says, ‘one line does not make an Anatolian Iliad, but who knows the second line may turn up one day’.
+As Waal says, ‘one line does not make an Anatolian Iliad, but who knows – the second line may turn up one day’.

 Altogether gripping stuff, this book is one of several lasting contributions of the Turkish–Dutch 400th anniversary celebrations.
-Lets hope that the Turkish–Polish 600th anniversary in 2014 prove just as fruitful.